deleteblue/AutoSentiment-Analysis/README.md

 # AutoSentiment-Analysis
 This project is an end-to-end NLP toolkit for analyzing car reviews.
 It includes sentiment analysis, translation, question answering, and summarization to extract valuable insights.
 This project helps businesses and consumers gain a comprehensive understanding of automotive feedback through automated text processing.
+You can find the full report in report.pdf and the notebook file in notebook.ipynb.